42core-team/monorepo/wiki/reference/actions/function core_action_transferGems(...).md

 ## Parameters

-- `source`: The object that the gems should be transferred from. (e.g. Core / Unit)
+- `const t_obj *source`: The object that the gems should be transferred from. (e.g. Core / Unit)
-- `target_pos`: The position of the object to transfer the gems to, or the non-occupied position where the gems pile should be dropped
+- `const t_obj *target_pos`: The position of the object to transfer the gems to, or the non-occupied position where the gems pile should be dropped
-- `amount`: The amount of gems to transfer or drop
+- `unsigned long amount`: The amount of gems to transfer or drop

+## Return

+void

 ## Examples